legokor/INDACT_RobotArm/docs/HardwareDocumentation.md

 ## Peripherals

-* The STM32F7 microcontroller can only read 4 separate encoders, so for complete and precise control in 6 degrees of freedom, an additional Cortex-M0-based, smaller microcontroller may be soldered directly to the Main Control Board, to extend the timer capabilities of the Nucleo, and thus control the planned **Alpha and Beta axes**, and report back their position and speed.
-This microcontroller communicates with the Nucleo over SPI.
+* The STM32F7 microcontroller can only read 4 separate encoders (due to timer limitations), so for complete and precise control in 6 degrees of freedom, an additional Cortex-M0-based, smaller microcontroller may be soldered directly to the Main Control Board, to extend the timer capabilities of the Nucleo, and thus control the planned **Alpha and Beta axes**, and report back their position and speed.
+This microcontroller communicates with the Nucleo over I2C.
 For this task, the **STM32F030K6Tx** microcontroller was selected.
 It is readily available, affordable, and has enough peripherals for controlling 2 motors.
 * The Wifi remote and LeapMotion application connect over Wifi to an ESP-01 Wifi module, connected to the Nucleo over a full-duplex serial (UART) connection (and 4 additional GPIO control signals).
 * The wired remote features one pushbutton for each direction of each axis and servo, up to 18 in total, pulling a corresponding GPIO input to ground.
 * All axes feature limit switches to prevent movement outside the safe operating movement range.
 These are all connected to correspoding GPIO pins.
-* Some axes feature additional position sensing gates to aid the robot in determining its position.
+* Some axes feature additional position sensing gates to aid the robot in determining its position and define a home position.
 These are all connected to corresponding GPIO pins.
 * The Nucleo development board features built-in Ethernet and USB-OTG connectivity, 3 programmable LED outputs, 2 pushbutton inputs, and JTAG and ST-LINK programming interfaces.
 * Each axis requires a motor driver (located in the Electronics Box), which are controlled with Step, Direction and Enable signals for each.
 Direction and Enable signals are simple GPIO outputs, but Step signals need to be generated with timers, preferably a separate timer for each axis.
 The steper motors connect directly to the motor drivers.
 * The 3 servos of the end-effector are controlled by PWM signals, one each.
 These can be from the same timer.
 * All axes feature encoders to accurately measure the rotational speed and angle of the motors.
 These require 2 channels of an encoder-compatible timer each.
-* The Electronics Box cooling fan is PWM-controlled through a MOSFET, and thus requires one channel of any one timer.
+* The Electronics Box cooling fans are PWM-controlled through a MOSFET, and thus require one channel of any one timer.
-* The character LCD module is connected to the Nucleo over a 11-pin paralel GPIO interface, and its backlight LED is PWM-controlled through a MOSFET (also reuiring one channel of any one timer).
+* The character LCD module is connected to the Nucleo over a 11-pin paralel GPIO interface, and its backlight LED is PWM-controlled through a MOSFET (also requiring one channel of any one timer).
 * The Electronics Box internal temperature is measured with a BME-280 temperature sensor, connected to the Nucleo over I2C.
 * The ESTOP button, and the switch detecting the Electronics Box being open, both pull one GPIO pin each to ground.
-* For intercompatibility with future smart end-effectors, a MODBUS (TIA/EIA-485, full-duplex differential UART) link is provided from the Nucleo.
+* For intercompatibility with future smart end-effectors, a MODBUS (TIA/EIA-485, full-duplex differential UART) link is provided from the Nucleo, through a TIA/EIA-485 transceiver.

 For better signal integrity, electrical safety, reliability and ESD-protection, all low-current signals travelling long distances (encoders, position sensing gates, limit switches, end-effector servos) are optically isolated on both ends, and shifted to 24V levels.
-The MODBUS link does not require optical isolation, as it uses a shielded, impedance-controlled, duplex differential twisted pair trunk cable terminated on both ends, operating at 5V line levels, and all devices on it connect via line driver buffers.
+The MODBUS link does not require optical isolation, as it uses a shielded, impedance-controlled, duplex differential twisted pair trunk cable terminated on both ends, operating at 5V line levels, and all devices on it connect via line driver buffers (TIA/EIA-485 transceivers).
 This works well in the industry for distances over kilometers long, and rather noisy environments.
 More info can be found [here](https://modbus.org/docs/Modbus_over_serial_line_V1_02.pdf "MODBUS over Serial documentation")

 The diagram below shows how control signals and peripherals are connected.